DES300 Research Proposal

 Zimmerman, B. J. (2002).
 Becoming a self-regulated learner: An overview.
 Theory Into Practice, 41(2), 64–70. https://doi.org/10.1207/s15430421tip4102_2

-Note on precedent sources: Commercial products and visual precedents discussed in the precedent review, including Todoist, TickTick, Forest, Freedom, Cold Turkey, Beeminder, StickK, CRED, and NeoPOP, were reviewed as publicly available design precedents.
-Their official product websites and / or app store materials should be included in the final reference list where directly discussed.
+Note on precedent sources: Commercial products and visual precedents discussed in the precedent review were reviewed as publicly available design precedents.
+Academic citations support the wider behavioural patterns; product website and app-store entries document the specific commercial examples.

-Note on figures: All figures were composed by the author specifically for this proposal as visual proof of concept for the proposed verified-effort system.
+Note on figures: All figures were composed, captured, or selected by the author from the project's own process documentation and prototype evidence.
 The reward-aesthetic precedents referenced (CRED / NeoPOP) are cited in the precedent review and not reproduced verbatim.

 AI Use Acknowledgement